C2SM/pyvis/README.md

 conda env create -f pyvis.yml
 ~~~~

-or the previous command does not suceed, create the `pyvis` environment, using the [`packages.yml`](https://github.com/C2SM/pyvis/blob/master/packages.yml) file :
+or, if the previous command does not suceed, create the `pyvis` environment using the [`packages.yml`](https://github.com/C2SM/pyvis/blob/master/packages.yml) file :
 ~~~~bash
 conda env create -f packages.yml
 ~~~~